New build plumbing across Canberra & the ACT

 How Much Does a Gas Connection Add to the Cost?

-Internal gas fitting for a standard home with a gas cooktop, gas hot water, and gas heating typically costs an additional $2,000 to $5,000, depending on the number of gas points and the complexity of the pipe runs.
-All gas work must be carried out by a licensed gas fitter and requires a compliance certificate upon completion.
+The internal gas fitting for a standard home with a gas cooktop, gas hot water and gas heating adds another $2,000 to $5,000, depending on how many gas points there are and how awkward the pipe runs get.
+A licensed gas fitter has to do the work, and they issue a compliance certificate when it is finished.

 What Factors Increase New Build Plumbing Costs?

-• Premium fixtures: High-end tapware, frameless shower screens with specific drain requirements, and freestanding baths all cost more to install than standard fixtures.
+• Premium fixtures.
+High-end tapware, frameless screens with their own drain requirements and freestanding baths all take longer to install than the standard gear.

 Should You Use the Builder's Plumber or Choose Your Own?

-If you are an owner-builder, get at least three quotes and make sure each plumber has quoted on the same scope.
-Comparing quotes is only useful if they are pricing the same work.
-Our new build plumbing service covers all three stages from slab to fit-off.
+If you are owner-building, get three quotes and check every one is priced on the same scope.
+Two quotes for different work tell you nothing.
+Our new build plumbing service covers all three stages, slab to fit-off.

 What Compliance and Certification Is Required in the ACT?

-All plumbing work in a new build in the ACT must comply with the National Construction Code (NCC) and Australian Standard AS/NZS 3500 (Plumbing and Drainage).
-The plumber must hold a valid ACT plumbing licence and, for gas work, a separate gas fitting licence.
+Plumbing in a new ACT build has to comply with the National Construction Code and with AS/NZS 3500, the plumbing and drainage standard.
+The plumber needs a current ACT plumbing licence, and a separate gas fitting licence for any gas work.

 How Do You Get an Accurate Quote for New Build Plumbing?